Michalzip/AuthService/README.md

 ## Prerequisites

-follow a few steps to run the project

 <b>Integration With Providers</b>

 first, go to the websites https://developers.facebook.com/apps, https://console.cloud.google.com, create an applications and add a redirect address named: </br>